mobxjs/mobx/docs/core/reactive-views.md

 ## Creating observers `mobservable.observe`

-Observers are functions that react to changes in other reactive data structures and views.
+Observers are functions that react to changes in other observable data structures and views.
 Actually observers are a special kind of views.
 They work just like views, except that they evualate eagerly and do not produce values.
 Observers can be used to achieve effects; things that need to happen regardless whether some else is observing the observer.